-- Abstract: Intelligent creatures acquire complex skills by exploiting previously learned skills and learning to transition between them.
-To empower machines with this ability, we propose transition policies which effectively connect primitive skills to perform sequential tasks without handcrafted rewards.
-To effectively train our transition policies, we introduce proximity predictors which induce rewards gauging proximity to suitable initial states for the next skill.
-The proposed method is evaluated on a diverse set of experiments for continuous control in both bi-pedal locomotion and robotic arm manipulation tasks in MuJoCo.
-We demonstrate that transition policies enable us to effectively learn complex tasks and the induced proximity reward computed using the initiation predictor improves training efficiency.
-Videos of policies learned by our algorithm and baselines can be found at https://sites.google.com/view/transitions-iclr2019 .
+Abstract: Humans acquire complex skills by exploiting previously learned skills and making transitions between them.
+To empower machines with this ability, we propose a method that can learn transition policies which effectively connect primitive skills to perform sequential tasks without handcrafted rewards.
+To efficiently train our transition policies, we introduce proximity predictors which induce rewards gauging proximity to suitable initial states for the next skill.
+The proposed method is evaluated on a set of complex continuous control tasks in bipedal locomotion and robotic arm manipulation which traditional policy gradient methods struggle at.
+We demonstrate that transition policies enable us to effectively compose complex skills with existing primitive skills.
+The proposed induced rewards computed using the proximity predictor further improve training efficiency by providing more dense information than the sparse rewards from the environments.
+We make our environments, primitive skills, and code public for further research at https://youngwoon.github.io/transition .

-Keywords: reinforcement learning, hierarchical reinforcement learning, continuous control, modular network
+Keywords: reinforcement learning, hierarchical reinforcement learning, continuous control, modular framework

-- TL;DR: Transition policies enable agents to execute learned skills smoothly to perform complex tasks.
+TL;DR: Transition policies enable agents to compose complex skills by smoothly connecting previously acquired primitive skills.